 Sight-Size Drawing for the Urban Sketcher

 Marc Taro Holmes has worked as an art director and conceptual designer at studios such as Electronic Arts, Microsoft and Disney.
-He is also a top urban sketching artist and instructor.
-Here he discusses how his take on sight-size drawing, which he calls drawing from the outside in, can free you to draw almost anything, from complex subjects to slice-of-life sketches that you create in mere minutes.
+He has also made a name for himself as a top urban sketching artist and instructor.
+Here he discusses his take on sight-size drawing, which he calls drawing from the outside in.
+Marc believes this approach can free you to draw almost anything, from complex subjects to slice-of-life sketches that you can create in mere minutes.

-Enjoy and be sure to seek out more of March’s instruction in Urban Sketching: The Marc Taro Holmes Digital Collection.
+Enjoy and be sure to seek out more of Marc’s instruction in Urban Sketching: Drawing People in Places.
 You will discover how to draw not just what you see around you but also the energy of the place and what it feels like to be there in the moment!

 Starting with Accuracy and Observation

 Urban sketching is about observing the world, witnessing and recording.
 Thus, we want to be able to draw reasonably accurately.
 That does not mean photographically real — that kind of drawing is for studio artists who want to spend a great deal of time on a drawing.

 As urban sketchers, we want to simply sketch in a descriptive way to show people our stories.
 We want them to not only see what we’ve seen, but also to feel what it was like to be there.

 To that end, we must be able to draw anything we might encounter.
 We can’t be good at faces but not at architecture, or avoid cars because their shapes are complex.
 We need an all-around comfort with drawing, where any subject is equally achievable.